ford-prefect/ansible-playbooks/README.md

 The `group_vars.sample` directory contains an example of the group variables that need to be set up.
 You can edit these to fit your needs.
 The password for the vault files is `password`.
 You'll probably want to replace them using `ansible-vault create`.

-To make things easier to manage, I create a separate repository called with my [rivate group variables and add a symlink at the top-level to that named `group_vars`.
+To make things easier to manage, I create a separate repository called with my private group variables and add a symlink at the top-level to that named `group_vars`.

 ## init.yml